PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-06 06:17:33
+Last updated: 2024-04-06 06:18:06
-Random Quote: Business is changing and we must change with it. - Miguel Angel Felix Gallardo
+Random Quote: Ted: "My mother is not one-night-stand material!"Barney: "Yeah, you're right.
+It wasn't night and we weren't standing." - Barney Stinson